Jimmy DuBose

-Jimmy DeWayne DuBose (born October 25, 1954) is an American former college and professional football player who was a running back in the National Football League (NFL) for three seasons during the 1970s.
+Jimmy DeWayne DuBose (born October 25, 1954) is an American former professional football player who was a running back in the National Football League (NFL) for three seasons during the 1970s.
 DuBose played college football for the University of Florida, and thereafter, he played professionally for the Tampa Bay Buccaneers of the NFL.

 Early life

 DuBose was born in Enterprise, Alabama in 1954.
 He attended Sarasota High School in Sarasota, Florida, and he was a standout high school football player for the Sarasota Sailors, rushing for 1,400 yards and sixteen touchdowns as a senior.

 College career

 DuBose accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played fullback for coach Doug Dickey's Florida Gators football team from 1972 to 1975.
 Dickey described him as a "picture perfect fullback," able to run over people like a fullback but also able to run like a halfback in the open field.
 Memorably, DuBose ran for 180 yards against the Vanderbilt Commodores, including an eighty-yard touchdown run on the first play from scrimmage, and rushed for 204 yards versus the Florida State Seminoles as a senior.
 Averaging nearly seven yards per carry, he led the Gators to a 9–2 record, the first time the Gators had achieved nine regular-season wins.

 DuBose's 2,159 career rushing yards are, as of 2009, the tenth-best in Gators team history; his senior-year effort of 1,307 yards remains the Gators' third-best season total (following two of Emmitt Smith's seasons).
 As a senior team captain in 1975, he rushed for 1,402 yards and six touchdowns on 209 carries, and was recognized as a first-team All-Southeastern Conference (SEC) selection, the SEC Player of the Year, and a second-team All-American; he also finished sixth in the Heisman Trophy balloting.
 DuBose was the recipient of the Gators' Fergie Ferguson Award recognizing the "senior football player who displayed outstanding leadership, character and courage."
 He graduated from Florida with a bachelor's degree in public relations in 1980, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1987.